Niemodlin – castle and town defensive walls

 History

-In 1294, in the written sources, the castellan of Niemodlin was first recorded, which was then a certain Syghard, an official of the prince Bolko I of Opole.
+In 1294, in the documents the castellan of Niemodlin was first recorded, which was then a certain Syghard, an official of the Prince Bolko I of Opole.
 Most probably the tower became its seat, and due to the new function it was thoroughly rebuilt.
 Probably during this period the construction of the town’s defensive walls also began.
 Shortly after the death of Bolko I of Opole in 1313, his heirs, young dukes Bolko II of Opole, Bolko of Niemodlin and Albert of Strzelce divide inheritance, which led to the separation of the Duchy of Niemodlin.
 It forced the necessity of another expansion of the castle.
 After the death of Bolko of Niemodlin before 1368, the duchy fell in turn to his sons: Bolesław II, Wacław and Henryk.
 Since everyone died childless, since 1382 the castle and the duchy were taken over by the princes of Opole.
+From 1399, the owner of Niemodlin was Prince Bernard of Niemodlin-Strzelce, who five years before his death transferred the Niemodlin to Bolko V of Głogówek, and in 1451 bequeathed his wife to Niemodlin domain.
+After the death of Bolko V, Niemodlin again became part of the duchy of Nicholas I of Opole and his sons.

 Architecture

-In the fifteenth century, perhaps due to the destruction of the Hussite Wars, the old tower was dismantled.
+In the 15th century, perhaps due to the destruction of the Hussite Wars, the old tower was dismantled.
 In its place a new three-story residential building was erected on the plan of an elongated rectangle, situated in the vicinity of the earlier, though slightly wider, defensive circuit, on the south-western side.
 When constructing its northern wall (from the side of the courtyard), the old curtain wall was used, while the rear wall was erected from scratch in the place of the former moat.
 On the north-east side, the old wall was pulled down, and the new one was moved, enlarging the courtyard of the castle.
 The entrance gate was probably located on the axis of the north-western curtain.
-The new building was built of brick in the flemish bond and reinforced with buttresses, both in the corners and the outer long side.
-It is known that the façade from the side of the courtyard was covered with Gothic decorations in the form of multi-colored, polychromed, ogival blendes.
-The building had four rooms on each floor.
-Their lighting was provided by small, ogival windows.
-In the eastern corner was probably a chapel.
+It could have had a tower-like form or was adjacent to the tower (recorded in documents in the 16th century as old and ruined).
+New parts of the castle were built of bricks in the Flemish bond and reinforced with buttresses, both in the corners and on the longer sides.

 Since the 14th century, the castle was adjacent to the town fortifications, which stretched in a spindle-shaped plan on its western side.
 Most probably, Niemodlin did not have a full brick perimeter.
 The wall protected the town from the south and west, and only partially from the north.
 Perhaps in the Middle Ages it was supplemented with a palisade at a length of about 400 meters.
 Leaving such a section unprotected seems unwise, so perhaps when the fortifications were erected, the town was surrounded by wetlands from the north or Ścinawa Niemodlińska had a different riverbed.
 The whole (without the castle) was about 9.6 ha, and the perimeter was about 1,350 meters.